aiesha10/fairy-parcel-co-form/README.md

-# The Giftery – Custom Order Form
+# Fairy Parcel Co. – Custom Order Form

-A clean and user-friendly custom order form designed for *The Giftery*, a personalized gifting service.
+A clean and user-friendly custom order form designed for *Fairy Parcel Co*, a personalized gifting service.
 Built using HTML and CSS, this form allows users to select gift types, choose customization options, and submit their preferences in a structured and aesthetic layout.

 ##  Features